 You have the power to negotiate!

 The negotiation process is critical to a successful business relationship.
 Suppose you identify your priorities and objectives for the contract and, ultimately, for the business relationship.
 In that case, you can avoid the pitfalls of being a party to an agreement that does not please you.

 5. Understand the Contract Terms

-Reading a contract is not necessarily fun, but it is important.
-Unless you are very familiar with legal terms, there are going to be contract clauses that you do not understand and others that may confuse you.
+Reading a contract is not necessarily enjoyable, but it is crucial.
+Unless you are very familiar with legal terms, there will be contract clauses you do not understand or confuse you.
 The importance of taking the time to familiarize yourself with these terms and ask clarifying questions cannot be understated.
-When you understand the scope of an agreement, you gain the benefit of understanding your rights and obligations under the contract.
-You also learn how the contract can be terminated, whether it automatically renews, and what steps you need to take in the event of a breach of any given contract terms.
-Ask an attorney to review the final contract with you to make sure you know exactly what you are signing.
+When you know the scope of an agreement, you gain the benefit of understanding your rights and obligations under the contract.
+You also learn how to terminate the contract, whether it automatically renews, and what steps you need to take in the event of a breach of any given contract terms.
+Ask an attorney to review the final contract with you to ensure you know exactly what you are signing.

 It is common to make mistakes regarding business contracts.
-You can, however, avoid repeating these mistakes by having your contract written or reviewed by a business lawyer who understands how to protect your business interests.
+However, you can avoid repeating these mistakes by having your contract written or reviewed by a business attorney who understands how to protect your business interests.
 Contact IPS Legal Group, P.A. today to have your business contracts reviewed.

 Disclaimer: This blog is not intended to be a substitute for legal advice or instruction.
 Every business is different, and the above might not be applicable to your situation.
 Contact IPS Legal Group, P.A. today to discuss your business needs.